General Studies Paper 1 (GS1): UPSC Civil Services Mains Examination – 2019

 Qn3.
-Examine the linkages between 19th centuries ‘Indian Renaissance’ and the emergence of national identity.
+Examine the linkages between the 19th century ‘Indian Renaissance’ and the emergence of national identity.
 (Answer in 150 words)

 Qn4.
-Assess the impact of global warming on coral life system with examples.
+Assess the impact of global warming on coral life systems with examples.
 (Answer in 150 words)

 Qn7.
 Discuss the factors for localization of agro-based food processing industries of North-West India.
 (Answer in 150 words)